esmailkeshtkar/Adventure-Game-2D/README.md

-Developing a 2D Adventure game inspired by retro games like Legend of Zelda.
+I am developing a 2D Adventure game inspired by old school retro games like The Legend of Zelda.
+I am working on it daily and hope to add many things to it.